cu-mkp/research-teaching-companion/content/introduction.md

 During the intensive series of collaborative courses, workshops, and conferences through which *Secrets of Craft and Nature* was created, the Making and Knowing Project has had much opportunity to reflect on the challenges and the joys of inserting hands-on work into the text-centered training of the university.
 We hope the materials we developed through this experience will provide food for thought and action and a guide of sorts for your own experiments.
 They are intended to be used flexibly, and we invite you to adapt and create your own resources to fit your needs.

-For more about the creation of the Companion, and the Making and Knowing Project’s suite of Research and Teaching Resources, see [About M&K](/about).
+For more about the creation of the Companion and the Making and Knowing Project’s suite of Research and Teaching Resources, see [About M&K](/about).

 ![sp22_azurite](/images/sp22_azurite-session2.jpg)